-- Women with established iron deficiency anaemia should be given 100-200 mg elemental iron daily.
+- Women with established iron-deficiency anaemia should be given 100-200 mg elemental iron daily.
 They should be advised on correct administration to optimise absorption.
-Supplementation should continue for at least three months and should aim to restore iron stores.
+(Avoid taking iron tablets or iron-rich food with substances which inhibit its absorption, such as tea, coffee, and foods rich in calcium.
+Vitamin C enhances absorption.)
+Supplementation should continue for at least three months and at least six weeks postpartum and should aim to restore iron stores.

-- Cochrane comments that although iron therapy restores indices to normal, data on outcomes are scarce and gastrointestinal side-effects are common.
+- The Cochrane review comments that although iron therapy restores indices to normal, data on outcomes are scarce and gastrointestinal side-effects are common.

-- Referral to secondary care should be considered if there are significant symptoms and/or severe anaemia (Hb<70 g/dL) or late gestation (>34 weeks) or if there is failure to respond to a trial of oral iron.
+- Referral to a haematologist should be considered if there are significant symptoms and/or severe anaemia (Hb<70 g/L) or late gestation (>34 weeks) or if there is failure to respond to a trial of oral iron.